 3. Your Employer Can Chip In

 If you’re a new employee, the money your employer contributes to your 401(k) doesn’t become yours right away.
 You must work for the company for a set number of years before these contributions “vest,” or transfer ownership to you.
 This is done to protect the company from losing its money if you decide to leave your job after only a year.
-You might have to wait anywhere from three to six years for your employer’s contributions to vest completely.
+You might have to wait anywhere from three to six years for full vesting of your employer’s matching contributions.

-However, even if you can’t tap into your employer’s contributions right away, they’re still basically free money.
-Experts agree that if your employer offers 401(k) matching, you should invest at least enough in your 401(k) to get the maximum in matching funds.
+However, even if you can’t tap into employer contributions right away, they’re still basically free money.
+Experts agree that if your employer offers 401(k) matching, you should invest at least enough in your 401(k) to get the full company match.

 4. You Control Your Investments